Sauna Etiquette in Germany: Essential Rules and Customs for Beginners

 Choose a Lightweight, Quick-Drying Towel

-Opting for a lightweight towel improves portability and comfort.
+• A lighter towel is easier to carry and feels better in the sauna: Opting for a lightweight towel improves portability and comfort.
 Materials like microfiber and Turkish cotton dry quickly, preventing dampness after use.
-While microfiber excels in absorbency and compactness, Turkish towels offer a balance of softness and fast drying.

-A GSM (grams per square meter) rating between 300-500 provides good absorbency without excessive bulk.
+• Towels with medium thickness don’t feel heavy or bulky: A GSM (grams per square meter) rating between 300–500 provides good absorbency without excessive bulk.

-A well-selected towel ensures you stay comfortable without the inconvenience of a heavy, soggy fabric.
+• The right towel keeps you dry without feeling heavy or wet: A well-selected towel ensures you stay comfortable without the inconvenience of a heavy, soggy fabric.

 Stay Hydrated with a Water Bottle